 Many of us marry someone we like in most respects, while hoping that other aspects of his or personality or lifestyle would change drastically.
 Others fail to recognize the shortcomings of their life partners before spending 10 or more horrible years together.

 We spend our married lives hoping for and (more often) dreading change.
 Time has the power to repair as well as destroy.
 Some spouses take up marathon running to lose weight after years of lethargic contentment; more often, the svelte person you married gradually becomes virtually unrecognizable.
-Waiting for a drunk to outgrow a tendency toward alcoholism may be a lost cause, no matter how many people have been helped by joining Alcoholics Anonymous, and a propensity toward verbal abuse could escalate into imminent danger or sexual and physical abuse.
+Waiting for a drinker to outgrow a tendency toward alcoholism may be a lost cause, no matter how many people have been helped by joining Alcoholics Anonymous, and a propensity toward verbal abuse could escalate into imminent danger or sexual and physical abuse.

 None of us are perfect, but you are the best judge of what is perfect for you.
 In extreme cases, you may need to give up on your marriage in order to preserve your physical safety and/or mental and emotional well-being.